Democratic Labour Party (UK, 1972): Establishment and 1973 by-election

-Taverne resigned from parliament at the same time that he resigned from the Labour Party in order to force the issue into the open, and he won the ensuing Lincoln by-election, held in March 1973.
+Taverne resigned from parliament at the same time that he resigned from the Labour Party in order to force the issue into the open and establish a credible third party between Labour and the Conservatives.
+He won the ensuing Lincoln by-election, held in March 1973.
+Taverne ran on a platform of support for the EEC, industrial democracy and price and incomes policy, as well as arguing that MPs should be representatives of their constituencies rather than beholden to a party line.